 Incorporate cardio and strength training into workouts.

 Cardio keeps your cardiac system moving, but sweat also helps drain the lymphatic system.
+A great workout for this is trampolining.
+As silly as it sounds, by jumping, you not only move lymph from your sinuses to your throat, but the opposite way too!
 On the other side, the muscle movements of strength-training anaerobic exercises help push lymph through the muscles to drain.

 Wear comfortable clothes

 Not only are tight bandage dresses and skinny jeans out of style, they can cut off your circulation and trap fluids in the wrong places.
 Keep it comfy, especially during exercise.

 Deep breathing serves a pump for the Lymphatic System and keeps lymph fluid flowing at an ideal pace to remove harmful toxins while blood carries oxygen to the body.
 Practice yoga, meditation, or simply stop to take a few deep breaths throughout the day.